R-Mosolov/history-gd/README.md

 scientists to keep own manuscripts (e.g., scientific articles, university manuals, and monographs).

+# The Test Access for Guests
+Email: guest@history-gd.ru
+Password: 123456

 # The Prerequisites of Creation
 The software is based on following scientific article containing main software targets and the conception: